A digital nomad is… wait, what is a digital nomad?

 - Use a website like Search Remotely to find companies advertising remote jobs.

 - Join Facebook groups for digital nomads where remote jobs are advertised.

-Freelancing usually involves working remotely.
-And some people work remotely for multiple companies at the same time, which is just like freelancing.
+Freelancing usually involves working from your own office.
+And some people provide remote freelancing services for multiple companies at the same time, which is just like freelancing.
 In general, freelancing is a more transient existence as you mostly work on projects rather than having a contract for company.
 You may have anywhere from two to 20 different clients at any given time however getting paid as a freelancer can be highly rewarding.
-It’s the most flexible means of generating income remotely but it’s also the most unpredictable, especially for first timers.
+It’s the most flexible means of generating income from a distance but it’s also the most unpredictable, especially for first timers.